-§240-24.1.10 Downtown Main Street District (DMS)
+§240-24.1.6 Downtown Main Street District (DMS)

 - A. Intent - 1.
 The Downtown Main Street District is intended to promote the continuation of a walkable, pedestrian-oriented downtown environment with continuous active streetscape.
 Development is characterized by mid-rise mixed-use buildings, continuous street walls and variety of materials with parking visually minimized.
 Land uses are mixed residential and active commercial, including retail, restaurant, office, hospitality, cultural and institutional. - B. Lot Standards - 1.
 Newly platted lots must be dimensioned as specified by Table 3. - 2.
-Building facades must have a minimum width that is equal to a percentage of a lot's width and is specified as the façade build out by Table 3. - (a) Façade build out is calculated by dividing the total width of all facades by the lot width and may be cumulatively calculated by multiple buildings. - (b) The open space of a forecourt is considered part of the building for the purpose of measuring building width and façade build out. - (c) The SPGA may provide relief from the façade build out requirements; the Board must find the issuance of the special permit is consistent with the Design and Infrastructure Plan.
+Building facades must have a minimum width that is equal to a percentage of a lot's width and is specified as the façade build out by Table 3. - (a) Façade build out is calculated by dividing the total width of all facades by the lot width and may be cumulatively calculated by multiple buildings. - (b) The open space of a forecourt is considered part of the building for the purpose of measuring building width and façade build out.